davef96/jsolver/README.md

 ### CPU vs. GPU

-The following speedup was observed when using a [NVIDIA GeForce RTX 2070S](https://www.techpowerup.com/gpu-specs/geforce-rtx-2070-super.c3440) GPU compared to the [CPU-only setting described below](#execution-time-of-compiled-functions-cpu) (resolution set to `128`).
+The following speedup was observed when using a [NVIDIA GeForce RTX 2070S](https://www.techpowerup.com/gpu-specs/geforce-rtx-2070-super.c3440) GPU compared to the [CPU-only setting described below](#execution-time-of-compiled-functions-cpu) for a resolution of `128`.

 ![Speedup gpu_resolution128](data/speedup_gpu_res128.svg)